jdtsmith/kind-icon/README.md

 ## Installation

+Get it from melpa (TBD).
+Note that icons support requires [svg-lib](https://github.com/rougier/svg-lib).
+At present `kind-icon` has been tested extensively with [corfu](https://github.com/minad/corfu).

+### Using kind-formatter:

-Get it from melpa (TBD), which should install `svg-lib` as well if necessary.
-Enable in any buffer with completion using `kind-icon-mode`.
-E.g., to enable for the completion UI [corfu](https://github.com/minad/corfu), which has a kind-formatter configuration:
+To enable for the completion UI [corfu](https://github.com/minad/corfu), which has a kind-formatter configuration:

 ```elisp
 (use-package kind-icon ;package availability TBD